Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 1. Non-extension member callables named `f` of type `A`.

-Additionally, in either case, [abstract][Abstract classes] callables are not considered valid candidates for the overload resolution process.
+Additionally, in either case, [abstract][Abstract classes-declarations] callables are not considered valid candidates for the overload resolution process.

+[Abstract classes-declarations]: #abstract-classes-declarations

 #### Infix function call